 The woman stood up, stretching and yawning as she did.
 She looked tired but happy, the smile on her pretty face brightening the room so much that Little Mischief activated her shroud cloak harder to compensate, although a moment later she realized how foolish that was.

 Deciding it was the best time for a dramatic appearance, Little Mischief “stepped” out of the shadows.
 “Are you The Mechanic?” she demanded, making her voice as menacing as she could.

-The woman screamed and hopped, taking a few quick steps back away from Little Mischief in terror once she landed.
-She turned and saw the small superheroine wrapped in her cloak and glowering menacingly at her.
-A moment later she put a hand on her chest and started to laugh, the glowing smiling returning.
+The woman screamed in terror and jumped into the air, taking a few quick steps away from Little Mischief once she landed.
+She turned and saw the small superheroine wrapped in her cloak, glowering menacingly at her.
+A moment later she put a hand on her chest and started to laugh, the radiant smile returning.

 “You scared the tar out of me!” she said, still laughing.
 As she wiped a tear away from her eyes and struggled to stop laughing she looked Little Mischief up and down, seemingly appraising her and finding her lacking.
 “What are you supposed to be, some kind of superheroine?”

 “Yes,” Little Mischief replied, taking a few steps closer while making shadows swirl around her to show off her powers and hopefully intimidate the woman.
 “And you need to answer my question or this is going to get nasty.”

 The woman cocked her head to the side and smiled, chuckling slightly.
 “Oh, there’s no need for all that.
 And yes, I am The Mechanic.
 Some of those silly boys who are always bringing me cars probably told you where to find me, right?”